Jannymo13/JOVIS/README.md

 A local DIY virtual assistant

 ### Install Instuctions
-Currently only works on linux, working on proting to other platforms create a python3.11 venv install python3.11 dev tools
+Currently only works on linux, working on porting to other platforms create a python3.11 venv install python3.11 dev tools
 `sudo apt install python3.11-dev`